 In order to operate legally in Portugal, an estate agent be certified by INCI (Instituto da Construção e do Imobiliário) and have an AMI license number.
 Real estate agencies are strictly regulated, making it easy to confirm the credentials of an agent.
 You can check whether real estate companies in Portugal are certified on the IMPIC website.

-Working with a real estate agent or a realtor in Portugal ensures expert guidance on property laws, real estate market insights, and makes the entire process of snapping up your dream home in the country much easier.
+Working with a real estate agent or a realtor in Portugal ensures expert guidance on property laws, Portuguese real estate market insights, and makes the entire process of snapping up your dream property in the country much easier.
 Agents streamline the buying process and negotiate favorable terms.
-Their local expertise can be invaluable for smooth transactions.
+Their local market expertise and neighborhood knowledge can be invaluable for smooth transactions.